Help the people you love stay safe at home for longer.

 Why no cameras?

-Because your mum's home is her home.
+Because Mum or Dad's home is their home.
 Not a facility.
 Not a ward.
-Her home.
+Their home.

 Cameras change how a space feels.
-They shift a home from a place of comfort into a place of observation.
-Even if no one's watching the feed, the knowledge that they could is enough to change things.
+Even if no one's watching the feed, the knowledge that they could is enough to turn a place of comfort into a place of observation.

-Signal Homecare takes a fundamentally different approach.
-We notice patterns, not moments.
-We know the kettle was used — not what someone was wearing when they made their tea.
-We know the front door opened — not who was standing there.
+Signal Homecare knows the kettle was used.
+Not what someone was wearing when they made their tea.
+It knows the front door opened.
+Not who was standing there.

 What Signal Homecare means for your family